aankitgiri/PerforatedAI-API/README.md

 The purpose of this repository is to provide a walkthrough for how to add Perforated AI's Perforated Backpropagation<sup>tm</sup> to your code.
 When starting a new project first just add the sections from this README.
 Once they have been added you can run your code and it will give you errors and warnings about if any "customization" coding is actually required for your architecture.
 The ways to fix these are in [customization.md](customization.md).
 After running your pipeline you can view the graph that shows the correlation values and experiment with the other settings in customization.md that may help get better results.

+If you have not done so yet go to our [website](https://www.perforatedai.com/getstarted) and fill out the form to get your RSA license file which is required to run our software.
+Once we have emailed it to you, just put it in the same folder as you run your program from and the software will find it.

 ## 1 - Main Script
 ### 1.1 - Imports
 These are all the imports you will need at the top of your main training file.
 They will be needed in all of your files that call these functions if some of the below ends up being put into other files.